Energinet-SimTools/IMTB/README.md

 ## User Guide
 Find the complete user guide and computation description in the [IMTB Wiki Home page](https://github.com/Energinet-SimTools/IMTB/wiki).

-IMTB packaged version and exmaples are available under [IMTB release](https://github.com/Energinet-SimTools/IMTB/releases).
+IMTB packaged version and examples are available under [IMTB release](https://github.com/Energinet-SimTools/IMTB/releases).

 ## Considerations and terms of use
 We welcome use of the IMTB.
 Considerations and terms of use are described under [License](https://github.com/Energinet-SimTools/IMTB?tab=License-1-ov-file).